Anzar05/sample-model-of-Careercompass/README.md

-# sample-model-of-Careercompass
+📌 Project Overview
-CareerCompass is a sample project designed to help users explore and plan their career paths based on skills, interests, and goals.
-This repository demonstrates the core concept, basic workflow, and sample implementation of career guidance features such as career recommendations, skill mapping, and learning suggestions.
+CareerCompass is a sample career guidance web application designed to help users explore suitable career paths based on their interests and skills.
+This project serves as a prototype to demonstrate how a career recommendation system can be built using basic web technologies and a database.
+The application provides a simple and interactive interface for users and showcases frontend–backend integration.

+🛠️ Technologies Used

+Frontend:
+HTML
+CSS
+JavaScript

+Backend & Database:
+PHP (via XAMPP)
+MySQL
+Development Tools:
+Visual Studio Code (VS Code)
+XAMPP Server

+⚙️ Features
+User-friendly web interface
+Career-related data storage using MySQL
+Dynamic interaction using JavaScript
+Backend connectivity using XAMPP (Apache & MySQL) Modular and easy-to-understand project structure

+🎯 Purpose of the Project
+Academic mini project / sample model
+Understanding frontend and backend integration Learning database connectivity using MySQL Demonstrating basic career guidance system logic

+📚 Future Enhancements
+User authentication (login & signup)
+Advanced career recommendation logic
+Admin panel for managing career data
+Responsive design for mobile devices

+👤 Author
+Sk Mahamood Anzar